USDA-SCINet/scinet-site/pages/home.md

 type: future
 description: SCINet is a USDA-ARS initiative providing high-performance computing, data transfer and storage, and computing support and training for agricultural research.

-alerts:
+#alerts:
- - alert:
+# - alert:
-   title: Ceres partial outage
+#  title: Ceres partial outage
-   type: warning
+#  type: warning
-   text: SCINet's Ceres high-performance computing cluster is currently operating at reduced capacity.
+#  text: SCINet's Ceres high-performance computing cluster is currently operating at reduced capacity.
 Please <a href="https://forum.scinet.usda.gov/t/ceres-emergency-outage-2026-03-09/2116" class="usa-link">see the SCINet Forum</a> for more information.

 layout: scinet_home